Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Model

-Assumption 2 means that if two agents are equals, then whether the assignment is feasible or not is unchanged even if their assignments are exchanged.
+Assumption 2 means that if two agents are equals, then the feasibility of an assignment is unchanged even if their assignments are exchanged.
 That is, in this paper, equals are assumed to be equals also with respect to the constraints.
-This assumption is also made in Balbuzanov (2022).
+This assumption is also adopted in Balbuzanov (2022).

-As an illustrative example, we consider the Japanese daycare matching market.
-As noted in Section 1, since the required staff and space vary by age, an assignment that swaps two children of different ages is not necessarily feasible.
-Accordingly, in such markets, for each $a$, $\bar{C} _{a}$ is assumed to include the age of $a$.
+As an illustrative example, we consider the Japanese day-care matching market (Okumura, 2019).
+An assignment may become infeasible if an older child is replaced by an infant, due to differences in staffing requirements and space allocation.
+Accordingly, in such markets, two agents of different ages may belong to different groups of equals even if their preference orders are identical.

 By Assumptions 1 and 2, agents are regarded as equals \textit{only if }they have identical preferences and face identical constraints.
-However, contrary to the definition of Balbuzanov (2022), we allow that agents with identical preferences and constraints are not equals.
+However, in contrast to the definition of Balbuzanov (2022), we allow that agents with identical preferences and constraints are not equals.

+Section 6 discusses which characteristics should be regarded as available, paying particular attention to policy considerations and the potential incentive problems that may arise when assignment decisions rely on personal characteristics.

-Next, we consider a (\textbf{probabilistic) assignment}, which is represented by a lottery over $Y$ denoted by $\sigma :Y\rightarrow \left[ 0,1 \right] $ such that
+Next, we consider a (\textbf{probabilistic) assignment}, which is represented by a lottery over $Y$ denoted by $\sigma :Y\rightarrow \left[ 0,1 \right] $, such that

-where $\sigma \left( y\right) $ represents the probability that pure assignment $y$ is realized.
-Let $\Sigma $ be the set of all possible lotteries over $Y$.
-That is, here, we focus on an assignment that is implementable as a lottery over feasible pure assignments.
+where $\sigma \left( y\right) $ represents the probability that pure assignment $y$ is realized.\footnote{ Note that Kesten et al. (2017) also represent assignments as probability distributions over pure assignments and point out several advantages of this approach.
+In their terminology, the mechanism we consider is a lottery mechanism.} Let $\Sigma $ be the set of all possible lotteries over $Y$.
+That is, we focus on assignments that are implementable as a lottery over feasible pure assignments.
 Moreover, let